2) This must read report will teach you everything you need to know about selling your property portfolio via an "Auction House" - - - - -

 A property auction is a place for buying and selling many different types of property.
 For example:

-- Auctioning Houses and Flats - the places we all like to call home.
+- Houses and Flats - the places we all call home.

-- Commercial Premises - such as shops, pubs and clubs, hotels, warehouses etc.
+- Commercial Premises - shops, pubs and clubs, hotels, warehouses etc.

-- Commercial Property Businesses - such as PROPERTY PORTFOLIOS, Houses of multiple occupation, serviced accommodation etc.
+- Property Business - PROPERTY PORTFOLIOS, Houses of multiple occupation, serviced accommodation etc.

 - Land for Development.

-At all auctions there's a person in charge on the day who's called the auctioneer.
-And it's the job of the auctioneer to start the bidding process off by suggesting an initial low price for each property lot - to generate interest and get the bidding process started.
+At all auctions there's a person in charge who's called the auctioneer.
+And it's the job of the auctioneer to start the bidding process off by suggesting an initial low price to get the bidding process started.